 \subsection{Error Estimation}

-In this section, we will give some mathematical analysis to prove the effectiveness of the algorithm for our proposed MS-PINN.

-Let's start with the loss function.
-Consider the loss function of the conventional PINN (Eq.\ref{eq:L2_empiricalloss}),which consists of a residual loss term and a boundary loss term.
-Since our proposed algorithm in Section \ref{sec:Implement of MMPDE-Net} does not involve the sampling of boundary points, we will focus our attention on the residual loss term.

-According to the description in Section \ref{sec:MMPDE-Net}, traditional PINNs usually sample collocation points based on a uniform distribution $U(\bx)$, and the collocation points output by MMPDE-Net obey a new distribution, denoted as $\rho_{MM}(\bx)$.
-The $\Vert \cdot \Vert_{2}$ norm does not meet our needs now, and we need a new norm to reflect the importance of the sampling distribution.
+In this section, we will discuss the error estimate to verify the MS-PINN.
+We consider the problem Eq \eqref{eq:gen_PDE} and assume that both $\mathcal{A}$ and $\mathcal{B}$ are linear operators.
+According to the description in Section \ref{sec:MMPDE-Net}, traditional PINN usually samples collocation points based on a uniform distribution $U(\bx)$, and the collocation points output by MMPDE-Net are subject to a new distribution, denoted by $\rho_{MM}(\bx)$.
+In order to derive the error estimation for deep learning solvers, Assumption \ref{asu:rho} for MMPDE-Net is given.